confluentinc/ksql/design-proposals/klip-11-DQL.md

 Open questions:

 * Should we allow persistent, terminal, stream queries?
-  * I think yes (already mentioned in the beginning)
+  * In general, I think yes (already mentioned in the beginning)
 * It seems that `ROWTIME <= now()` semantics might not be intuitive as it mixes event-time and wall-clock time:
   * I would expect that people often just want to stop at the end of the topic and confuse both concepts
   * can we do better?
 * Is `OFFSET <= end()` too clumsy to express what many people may want, i.e., terminate at the end of the topic?
   * can we do better?
 * For the ROWTIME termination criteria, it's unclear how to handle out-of-order data